atSistemas/angular-base/README.md

 ```

-Angular Async Pipe allows you to unwrap/unsubscribe from an Observer when it's return his lastest value:
+Angular Async Pipe allows you to unwrap/unsubscribe from an Observer when it returns his lastest value:

 ```javascript
 @Component({